ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 <br>
-Now, suppose that we want to find the nearest neighbor of
+Now, suppose we want to find the nearest neighbor of
 $$
 x_{t}
 $$